-Mark Sanford compares looming Trump primary faceoff to David vs. Goliath, calling it 'impossible at many levels
+Mark Sanford compares looming Trump primary faceoff to David vs. Goliath: 'Impossible at many levels'

 He first announced in mid-July that he was considering a 2020 campaign and said he would decide around Labor Day.
 Sanford confirmed with Fox News that a decision is coming soon.

-“I’m still on track --a few days before, a few days after, but it's time," Sanford said.
+“I’m still on track -- a few days before, a few days after, but it's time," Sanford said.
 "I wanted to be very deliberate."

 The president is aware of the potential challenge.
 He took aim at the three Republicans -- Walsh, Weld and Sanford -- in a tweet on Tuesday.